 This is why I and many other people in Scotland view themselves as Scottish, but we are not all xenophobic, racist or anti-English.

 The whole thing between Scotland and England cannot be fully covered in this one feature, there has been many a book written on it.
 As for the question on why Scottish Nationalists become xenophobic, racist or anti-English, the simple answer is, every group has bad apples, there are good and bad people in this world, Scotland has there bad apples too.

 However when Scotland has been alienated by England for so long, then it is understandable why we become Scottish Nationalists, then sadly hate does grow from there, which then turns into the xenophobic, racist and anti-English.

-There is some people in Scotland and England who truly have no problem with the other, I am one of them, as I realize both sides have bad apples, but I must admit, I wasn't always like that, at one time I was anti-English, but as I got older, I have realized that for our future, it is better if the United in United Kingdom truly becomes true.
+There are some people in Scotland and England who truly have no problem with the other, I am one of them, as I realize both sides have bad apples, but I must admit, I wasn't always like that, at one time I was anti-English, but as I got older, I have realized that for our future, it is better if the United in the United Kingdom truly becomes true.
 Sadly I just don't think it ever will due to our deep history together, and this current Brexit mess has not helped either, I hope am wrong but I don't think Scotland and England will ever truly be United.